jfly/snow/nixos-modules/kodi-colusita/README.md

 # `kodi-colusita`

+This doesn't fully configure Kodi.
+Please feel free to improve this when you find time.

+## CEC

+1. Settings > System > Input > Peripherals > CEC Adapter > Connected to HDMI device
+   Set this to "Amplifier / AVR device"
+   NOTE: this keeps changing.
+Perhaps setting it in a config file would help?

+## Audio

+1. Settings > System > Audio > Play GUI sounds
+   Set this to "Always"

+## Jellyfin

-This doesn't fully configure Kodi, because the Jellyfin plugin has a number of things to do on first boot.
+The Jellyfin plugin has a number of things to do on first boot.
 Here's what you need to do to get it working:

 1. (If necessary) Add a new Jellyfin user for whatever device you're
    configuring: <https://jellyfin.snow.jflei.com/web/#/dashboard/users>